ntop/ipt_geofence/README.md

 ``ipt_geofence -c config.json -m dbip-country-lite.mmdb``

 # Performance
-As only one packet per connection is sent to user-space, you will basically not observe any noticeable performance degradation.
+On Linux as only one packet per connection is sent to user-space, you will basically not observe any noticeable performance degradation.
+On FreeBSD instead, all packets have to pas through the application.